wangzhongqing/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-这是一个测试文件
-哈哈哈